L3Ms -- Lagrange Large Language Models: Experimental results

 \subsection{Setup}

 We use LLaMA-7B \citep{touvron2023llama} for all our experiments, as it is a lightweight LLM pre-trained on a large corpus.
-We are interested in the instruction-following task, for which we use UltraChat \citep{ding2023enhancing}, a large-scale dataset of instructional conversations.
-We refer to the model trained via the SFT objective (without alignment) as the \emph{SFT} model.
-We train LLMs using the min-max approach to find the saddle-point of the Lagrangian, as proposed by \cite{moskovitz2024confronting,dai2024safe}, referring to them as \emph{MMs}.
-Lastly, we refer to models trained using our approach as \emph{L3Ms}.
-We use the Transformers package \citep{wolf2020transformers} for our implementation and run experiments on NVIDIA H100s.
-Further details on our setup are included in \cref{app:experiments-setup}.
+We are interested in the task of instruction-following, for which we use UltraChat \citep{ding2023enhancing}, a large-scale dataset of instructional conversations.
+We run all experiments on NVIDIA H100s.
+Further details of our experimental setup are included in \cref{app:experiments-setup}.

+We refer to the LLM fine-tuned to minimize the SFT objective only (without the alignment stage) as the \emph{SFT} model.
+We fine-tune LLMs using the minimax approach to find a saddle point of the Lagrangian, as proposed by \citet{moskovitz2024confronting,dai2024safe}, and refer to them as \emph{MMs}.
+Lastly, we refer to the LLMs fine-tuned using our proposed approach as \emph{L3Ms}.

 In what follows, we use different preference reward functions and vary the custom constraint requirements.
 All results are obtained on a held-out test dataset (not seen during training or validation).